nyamsprod/nyamsprod.com/_posts/2014-06-25-handling-urls-with-leagueurl.md

 - `parse_str` that does the opposite and given a query string transforms it into a PHP array
 - And last but not least `parse_url` to parse a given URL into its individual components

-All theses functions work fine but more than often you end up in situations when you have to add extra codes to completely deal with URLs.
+All these functions work fine but more than often you end up in situations when you have to add extra codes to completely deal with URLs.
 That's when `League\URL` comes handy.

 I'm happy to say that a huge work was done behind the scene to clean up the code since the move and the result is a completely new library easier to use.
 The new library now: